CSA-FEDERATE/Proposed-BuildingBlocks/BB-SC/2b-MWLayer/Execution-Management/BB_Eclipse_S-CORE_lifecycle.md

 ## Rationale
 <!-- Explanation why we need the BB; what problem want to be solved -->
+HPC-based automotive systems run many interdependent processes that must start in a defined order, be monitored for health, and recover from failures automatically.
+Unlike general-purpose init systems (systemd), this lifecycle manager is designed for safety-critical automotive constraints — supporting QNX RTOS, providing configurable supervision, and integrating with external watchdogs for ISO 26262 compliance.

 ## Governance Applicable S-BB(s)
 <!-- Reference to e.g. UN/EU CRA Cyber Resilience Act; UNECE 156 - Software update and software update management system